fnalways/terminus-docs/docs/overview/terminus/network.md

 Traffic accessing Private Entrance needs to go through [authentication](./account.md#mfa).
 Private Entrance traffic routing depends on whether the user has enabled the [Only VPN](../../how-to/terminus/settings/home.md#forcing-vpn-access-to-private-entrance-only-vpn-mode) mode to force VPN access to private entrance:

 - **Disabled the Only VPN mode**.
 Depending on whether the user [activates VPN connection in TermiPass](../../how-to/termipass/manage-terminus.md#vpn-connection)]
-  - Activated, all traffic is routed through VPN(TailScale).
+  - If VPN connection is Activated in TermiPass, all traffic is routed through VPN (TailScale).
-  - Not activated, traffic routing is the same as Public Entrance.
+  - If not activated, traffic routing is the same as Public Entrance.
 - **Enabled the Only VPN mode**.
 Only traffic through VPN (TailScale) can access the Private Entrance.

 ### Endpoint